Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will lead surveillance of maternal substance use, including measurement of trends or disparities, and review of scientific literature to remain current with respect to both scientific methods and emerging issues.
+• CDPH/MCAH will lead surveillance of maternal substance use (including measurement of trends and disparities), review of scientific literature, and dissemination of data findings to help inform programs and services.

 Objective 5 | Strategy 2

-• Partner at the state and local level to increase prevention and treatment of maternal opioid and other substance use.
+Partner at the state and local level to increase prevention and treatment of maternal opioid and other substance use.

 Perinatal/Infant Health

-Surveillance: The California Department of Public Health Maternal, Child and Adolescent Health Division (CDPH/MCAH) will monitor select quantifiable characteristics to track the health of Californiaā€™s infants as part of its routine health surveillance efforts.
-The following indicators and measures, as listed in the table below, are continuously and systemically collected, analyzed, and interpreted to guide program planning, implementation and evaluation of interventions.
-These indicators will be analyzed by state, county, race/ethnicity and other sub-state levels to identify specific improvement opportunities.
+CDPH/MCAH will monitor select quantifiable characteristics to track the health of California infants as part of its routine health surveillance efforts.
+The indicators and measures listed in the table below are continuously and systematically collected, analyzed, and interpreted to guide program planning, implementation, and evaluation of interventions.
+These indicators will be analyzed by state, race/ethnicity, county, and other sub-state levels to identify specific improvement opportunities.

 Select Perinatal/Infant Health Indicators and Measures Data Source